 - Select Firewall

-- Within the Firewall configuration window, select Allowed Services
+- Within the Firewall configuration window, select the zone public

 The Firewall Service settings will save and the service will restart.